Learn how to draw a bumblebee. An extremely simple way to draw a cute cartoon style bumblebee from a few simple shapes.

 Bumblebee wings are transparent – you can see through them.
 As that is a bit of a hard colour to draw, we are using a very light blue to colour the wings.
 Notice the light lines marked on the wings to suggest the wing texture.
 If you feel drawing more than simple lines, you can use a pattern similar to the butterfly wings in our “How to draw a butterfly” tutorial.

-Now that we know how to draw a bumblebee, let's give it a lovely meadow with some grass and a flower to fly over as the last improvement - it also adds more colour to the drawing.
+Now that we know how to draw a bumblebee, let’s give it a lovely meadow with some grass and a flower to fly over as the last improvement – it also adds more colour to the drawing.
+Oh, and here is the simple flower drawing tutorial, if you are looking for one.